 It’s not only big brands like Facebook that are adopting enterprise security systems and tools — small enterprises do so as well.
-Around 90 percent of organizations, including even startups and small businesses, experienced spear-phishing attempts in 2019.
+Around , including even startups and small businesses, experienced spear-phishing attempts in 2019.
 Spear-phishing attempts are specifically targeted at a particular individual or a company’s department.

 In this article, we are going to introduce core principles of enterprise security, showcase the best practices, and provide you with tools that can help to secure all the sensitive data you own.
 We will also learn about how software can mitigate the risk of breaches.